All-Hands-AI/OpenHands/agenthub/README.md

 # Agent Framework Research

-In this folder, there may exist multiple implementations of `Agent` that will be used by the
+In this folder, there may exist multiple implementations of `Agent` that will be used by the framework.

 For example, `agenthub/langchain_agent`, `agenthub/metagpt_agent`, `agenthub/codeact_agent`, etc.
 Contributors from different backgrounds and interests can choose to contribute to any (or all!) of these directions.